Authlogics Password Breach Database

-Exclusion from the database
+Exclusion from our database

-If a person or organisation would like to be excluded from results provided our database we are able to accommodate this.
+If a person or organisation would like to be excluded from results provided by our database we are able to accommodate this.
 We will still retain the data for overall analysis purposes however the existence of the data will no longer be visible.
 This, of course, does not change the fact that the information may well still exist in other sources online which is beyond our control.